 - Want to.

 - Were told you were hosting by your mother.

 No matter the reason, think of us as your online support system.
 We’re here to help you not only make a meal that people will still be talking about next year, but also ensure that you look like the consummate hostess.
 So no running around harried and sweating the whole day looking for extra seating and missing silverware.
 You can do this!
 It’s a mindset and really will be fun if you decide it will be.

 Because it’s still early November, you have plenty of time to get ready.
 Take advantage of any free time you have now and clean these 10 often-forgotten-until-the-last-minute items.

 1. Massive serving platters

 You know the ones.
-The ones that are so large that you can't even fit them into your kitchen cabinets.
-You're going to need them for the bird or the sides, so you may as well pull them out and dust them off now.
+The ones that are so large that you can’t even fit them into your kitchen cabinets.
+You’re going to need them for something, so you may as well pull them out and dust them off now.
 Plus, you can see if you need to pick up any extra platters at the store.

 2. Folding chairs